Blog Contributor: Callie Ward

 GUEST CONTRIBUTOR: MELANIE DABB, USU EXTENSION ASSISTANT PROFESSOR

 Receiving a windfall of cash (money that you were not planning on or expecting) can be really exciting!
 The temptation is probably to go on a spending spree.
 But, taking the time to explore other alternatives may just turn that windfall into an opportunity to build your wealth or get ahead.
 If you don’t need your unexpected cash influx to pay your bills, here are two important questions to ask yourself:

-GUEST BLOGGER: KATHY RIGGS, USU EXTENSION PROFESSOR
+GUEST CONTRIBUTOR: TASHA KILLIAN, USU EXTENSION ASSISTANT PROFESSOR